-The global ground and cargo handling services market has been witnessing continuous growth in the last few decades.
+The global ground and cargo handling services market will reach USD 37 billion by 2025, growing at a CAGR of 5.5% during 2020-2025.
+The market has been witnessing continuous growth in the last few decades.
 The increase in the number of air passengers directly drives the demand for effective ground and cargo handlers.
 For airliners to provide in-house ground handling services at airports can become a costly affair due to fluctuation in currency values and regulations across geographies.
 The global air cargo tonnage grew by 25% in 2019 compared to 2010.
 Also, according to the IATA, the air tonnage is growing at a higher rate and is likely to maintain its growth in the coming years.
 The booming e-commerce industry and the increasing number of people ordering merchandise via online platforms from overseas have to strengthen freight services.
 As the majority of e-commerce companies are pushing for one or two day guaranteed deliveries, they employ an increasing number of shipment services to meet their promises.
 Hence, the growing tonnage of freight through passenger airlines is boding well for the ground and cargo handling services market.

 Technological innovations in-ground and cargo handling systems are aimed at reducing errors and speed up operations to provide timely data through the entire value chain, including airplane manufacturers, engineers, and operators, as well as vendors providing ground handling services.
 The aviation industry has witnessed heavy investments in refining passenger experience, upgrading airplane and flight systems, and improving technological innovations in systems used for ground and cargo handling services.
 The exchange of information among airport management, airline operators, and ground handlers that had been a manual process is changing.
 One major innovation being developed and soon to be adopted is the unified XML standards platform for transmitting airline data to facilitate efficient weight and load balance information.
 Hence, the installation of innovative systems at busy airports is improving the capabilities of service companies, thereby helping them to maintain the stipulated time requirement for turnarounds.